Cocoa Prices – Historical Graph

 Today, Côte d’Ivoire, Ghana, and Indonesia are the largest cocoa-producing countries in the world occupying over two-thirds of cocoa production.
 Nigeria, Cameroon, Brazil, Ecuador, and the Dominican Republic followed distantly.

-Overall, the specific price of cacao per pound in 2030 will depend on a number of factors such as the quality of the cacao, the country where it comes from, and the overall economic conditions in the world.
+As cocoa becomes expensive, the Ivory Coast battles bean smuggling which adds to the country’s declining cocoa output.
+Thus, this translates to another increase in the commodity’s price.
+Overall, the specific price of cacao per pound in 2030 will depend on several factors such as the quality of the cacao, the country where it comes from, and the overall economic conditions in the world.

 Here are some rough price estimates for cacao per pound in 2030: